ricardokleinklein/deepMultiSpeech/README.md

 e.g.,

 ```
-python download.py ./dataset
+python download.py ./data
 ```

 ### 1. Preprocessing

-In this step, we will extract time-aligned audio and mel-spectrogram.
+In this step, time-aligned audio and mel-spectrogram features will be extracted.

 Usage: